Clicky

 KawasakiUltra 310LX496 lb

-All Gear And Riders
+The Weight Limits include All Gear And Riders!

-If everyone and everything on the PWC weighs more than the max-weight-limit, the watercraft is not safe and risk sinking, damage, or personal injury.
+This weight limit includes all gear and rider weights combined.
+If everyone and everything on the jet ski goes over that number, it will not be safe and risk sinking, damage, or personal injury.

 Water patrol takes the seating number very seriously, especially when it comes to pull sports.